 How much does Mailchimp cost?

 MailChimp’s generous free plan gives you up to 500 contacts per month.
 The Essentials plan starts at $13/month and gives you up to 50,000 contacts.
 The Standard plan starts at $20/month and comes with more automation tools, and finally, the Premium plan starts at $350/month and gives you access to everything.

 Summary – What are the Best Mailchimp Alternatives for 2023?

 So, now we have had a look at some of the better and cheaper Mailchimp alternatives out there.

 While Mailchimp is great for beginners, if you want something more out of your email marketing platform, then Mailchimp might not be the best option.

 Sendinblue is the best Mailchimp competitor to go with.
-It's an all-in-one marketing platform that offers excellent email marketing capabilities, plus landing pages, chat, SMS messages, Facebook ads, retargeting, and more.
+It’s an all-in-one marketing solution that offers excellent email marketing capabilities, plus landing pages, chat, SMS messages, Facebook ads, retargeting, and more.

-Some of the email marketing platforms on this list are more advanced than the others.
-If you are a professional blogger, I recommend you to go with ConvertKit.
-On the other hand, if you want an advanced Email Marketing platform to automate your entire funnel, then go with GetResponse.
+Some of the email marketing platforms on this list are more advanced than others.
+If you are a professional blogger, I recommend you go with ConvertKit.
+On the other hand, if you want an advanced Email Marketing solution to automate your entire funnel, then go with GetResponse.

 Send 20k emails for only $25 per month